dojokata/book/manuscript/01-enter-the-dojo.md

 Coaches like it because variables/noise that interrupt coaching are controlled/is filtered.

-# Where does this come from?
+## Where does the practice come from?

 Dojo is a borrowed term from Japanese meaning "the place of the way."
 In martial arts, Dojo is a practice space, a place for learning.
 Regardless of how you feel about the metaphor, the term translates to our purpose well enough.